Bard Studio

 Cancellation Policy

 Due to the popularity and capacity of these classes, we have a very strict cancellation policy.
-All cancellations must be made before 6pm on the Thursday before the workshop date.
-There is a $20 fee that will be applied if you are absent without notifying us.
-To cancel, please contact sberryman@bardonthebeach.org by the deadlines below.
+All cancellations must be made by the Thursday prior to the workshop date.
+There is a $20 fee that will be applied to your account if you cancel late or are absent without notifying us.
+To cancel, please contact [email protected] by the deadlines below.

 Why the cancellation fee?